cbajs12/meanBlog/README.md

+Hello!
-Hello Make blog using MEAN.js
+This blog is based on MEAN.js Basic site